Break (Three Days Grace song): Background

-While being interviewed by the Peterborough Examiner, bass guitarist Brad Walst stated that "[the song] 'Break' is about breaking away from bad influences."
+The band released a teaser of the single on their website on August 27, 2009, before the song was sent for radio airplay the following week.
+According to bass guitarist Brad Walst, "Break" is about "breaking away from bad influences," during an interview by the Peterborough Examiner.
 Additionally, in an interview with TheDeadbolt.com, lead guitarist Barry Stock explained the meaning behind "Break":